H2Cyber/VolDiff/README.md

 VolDiff is a bash script that runs Volatility plugins against memory images captured before and after malware execution.
 It creates a report that highlights system changes based on memory (RAM) analysis.

 VolDiff is a simple yet powerful malware analysis tool that enables malware analysts to quickly identify IOCs and understand advanced malware behavior.
+It can also be used to analyse a single memory image for malicious patterns.

 Use Directions
 ----------------